 Overall, these pants provide a lightweight yet durable blend of both natural and synthetic fabrics that marry the best of both kinds.

 These pants tend to lean more towards the stretchy end of the spectrum, but still have enough overall room to not feel restrictive.
-A climbers, hips, knees and ankles are given enough room to move and breathe as needed, but the main flexibility comes from the spandex material allowing for extra stretch in the fabric.
+Climbers, hips, knees, and ankles are given enough room to move and breathe as needed, but the main flexibility comes from the spandex material allowing for an extra stretch in the fabric.

 These pants feature a cotton and spandex blend of material that is designed to be strong, flexible and lightweight.

 The La Sportiva Men’s Arco Rock Climbing pants offer a blend of both natural and synthetic fabrics that are designed to be lightweight and provide a full range of comfortable motion.
 While they do tend to run a bit large, and the cotton-spandex blend doesn’t offer any moisture-wicking capabilities, these pants are a comfortable climbing choice.